 Ellen Uhler, Senior Botanist, began working at Ecological Concerns Inc. as a volunteer in 1996.
 Her aptitude became readily apparent as she quickly learned the arts of native plant identification and propagation.
 Ellen leads the company’s botanical consulting work, performing floristic surveys, rare plant monitoring, and restoration project performance evaluations.
 She has also managed hundreds of site specific seed collection and native plant propagation projects.
 Her ongoing botanical studies often focus on Cyperaceae (Sedges), Salicaceae (Willows), or the alpine flora of the Sierra Nevada.
 As an active member of the California Native Plant Society, she has volunteered to help set up the Pacific Grove Wildflower Show annually since 1997.

-Cindy Hudson, Nursery Manager, grew up in the Northern Sierra and studied Earth Sciences at the University of Nevada, Reno.
+Cindy grew up in the Northern Sierra and studied Earth Sciences at the University of Nevada, Reno.
 She began her botanical career working with nurseries in the Tahoe Basin and joins us with a strong background in nursery management and a passion for California’s native flora.
 Upon moving to Santa Cruz in 2005, she managed Far West Nursery until 2011.
-Her botanical and horticultural education comes in part from working with the UCSC Arboretum as a part-time employee and volunteer and attending workshops with CNPS, Jepson Herbarium, and various botanical gardens.
+Since that time, she has managed multiple concurrent native plant contract grows at CCW with tens of thousands of plants each, including collection of site specific propagules.
+Her botanical and horticulture education comes in part from working at the UCSC Arboretum and attending workshops with CNPS and Jepson Herbarium.
 Her experience includes seed collecting in California, New Zealand and Australia, vegetation surveys along the central coast and preparing herbarium specimens from field collections.
-She has recently been creating ethnobotanical interpretive signs for the native plant garden at the Tahoe Environmental Research Center field station.

 Senior Designer and Project Manager